darakhshannehal/world-economic-report/README.md

 # World Economic Report (1960-2018)

-This project analyzes global economic development trends from 1960 to 2018, focusing on the relationship between GDP, population, energy consumption, and human development.
+A data storytelling project built in **R**, visualizing global economic development trends from 1960 to 2018, focusing on the relationship between GDP, population, energy consumption, and human development.
 It culminates in a one-page infographic-style report that visualizes global patterns and regional disparities.

 ### View [Full Analysis](https://darakhshannehal.quarto.pub/world-economic-report/)